 o Phone medicine:

-During one of the two weeks, residents are responsible for taking after hours and weekend call for the practice.
 A core curriculum in phone medicine is reviewed, and the firm attending does daily reviews with each resident to insure comfort and facility with phone management.

-o EPIC (outpatient EHR) Inbox management:
+o EPIC Inbox and Firm Mailbox management:

 Q: How is the curriculum organized?